jade-kk1144/yt-img-app/README.md

 # yt-img-app

-`yt-img-app` is a Streamlit app that can extract thumbnail images of YouTube video.
+`yt-img-app` is a Streamlit app that can extract thumbnail images from YouTube videos.

+## Instructions

+To get started, copy and paste a YouTube URL into the input text box.

 ## Demo app